openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-compute-nodes-openstack.md

     ![](img/openstack_instance_network.png)

 1. Choose a security group in the same way as an image or instance size.
-Note that **this should be the same network as the login node**.
+Note that **this should be the same security group as the login node**.

     ![](img/openstack_instance_security.png)